Inference of high quantiles of a heavy-tailed distribution from block data: Introduction

 \section{Introduction}

 In the past four decades, extreme value theory has been developed and used to model rare events in many disciplines so as to assess the risks of those events.
-In classical settings, the distributions under the general framework of extreme value theory include a very large class of semi-parametric distributions, and estimators on the tail index and high quantiles of these distributions can be found in the literature, see, e.g., Hill~\cite{Hill1975}, Pickands~\cite{Pickands1975}, Dekkers and de Haan~\cite{DH1989}, and Dekkers et al.~\cite{DEH1989}, de Haan and Rootz\'en~\cite{DR1993}, Ferreira et al.~\cite{FDP2003}, Gong et al.~\cite{GLPY2015}.
+In classical settings, the distributions under the general framework of extreme value theory include a very large class of semi-parametric distributions, and estimators on the tail index and high quantiles of these distributions can be found in the literature, see, e.g., Hill~\cite{Hill1975}, Pickands~\cite{Pickands1975}, Dekkers and de Haan~\cite{DH1989}, Dekkers et al.~\cite{DEH1989}, de Haan and Rootz\'en~\cite{DR1993}, Ferreira et al.~\cite{FDP2003}, Gong et al.~\cite{GLPY2015}, and { Allouche et al~\cite{AEG2022}, among others.}

 In this paper, we are interested in heavy-tailed distributions which are widely used to model data in fields like meteorology, hydrology, climatology, environmental science, telecommunications, insurance and finance.
 We refer the readers to Embrechts et al.~\cite{ELM1997} for details.
 Based on a random sample with $n$ independent and identically distributed (iid) data points from a heavy-tailed distribution, Hill's estimator for the tail index and Weissman's estimators for high quantiles, proposed by Hill~\cite{Hill1975} and Weissman~\cite{Weissman1978}, respectively, are two popular ones in the literature.
 These estimators are based on only a few of the largest observations.
 For some recent methodologies for heavy-tailed distributions, see, e.g., Peng and Qi~\cite{PengQi2017} and Paulauskas and Vaiciulis~\cite{PV2013,PV2017}.